shadow-robot/aurora/README.md

 [490.757853] IPv6: ADDRCONF(NETDEV_CHANGE): enp0s25: link becomes ready
 ```
 In the above example, ‘enp0s25’ is the ethercat_interface that is needed.

-To begin with, the docker_deploy playbook checks the installation status of docker.
-If docker is not installed then a
-new clean installation is performed.
-If the required image is private,
-then a valid Docker Hub account with pull credentials from Shadow Robot's Docker Hub is required.
-Then the specified docker image is pulled and a docker
-container is initialized.
-Finally, a desktop shortcut is generated.
-This shortcut starts the docker container and
-launches the hand.

 How to run: